Hesham87/DBMS-bash-script/README.md

 - **Note**: You can only select from one table at a time (joins are not implemented yet).
 - **Note**: Any string or date must be placed between double quotes "".

-**Important:** Avoid using reserved keywords in lowercase within strings (e.g., `where name = "where"`), as this will produce an error.
-This issue will be fixed in an upcoming update.
+**Important:** Avoid inserting placing a null ("") in the where clause as this will not show any data.

 #### Examples:
 ```sql